-From 1 March 2021, garden waste renewals can be made online or call the council on 01455 238141.
-Payments can be made by either credit or debit card.
+Renewals for customers who do not pay by direct debit can be made from 1 April onwards; either online from by visiting the council's Garden Waste page, or you can call the council by calling 01455 238141.
+Payments can be made by credit or debit card.

-For those who choose not to subscribe to the service there are other options for disposing of their garden waste including:
+For those who choose not to subscribe to the service, there are other options for disposing of garden waste including:

-- Composting at home (getcomposting.com) - garden waste and other material can be recycled by purchasing a low cost compost bin
+- Composting at home: garden waste and other material can be recycled by purchasing a low-cost compost bin from www.getcomposting.com

-- Taking garden waste to a Leicestershire County Council Household Waste & Recycling Site (leicestershire.gov.uk) although residents should be aware that they will need to book an appointment prior to visiting any site
+- Taking garden waste to a Leicestershire County Council Household Waste & Recycling Site.

 For more, information contact communications by calling 01455 255630.